jiayue92-2/IOTdocs_en/source/tremo_programmer.rst

 **About This Document**

-This document mainly introduces the download tool *Tremo Programmer* for the developers to use the tool to download to the Flash of LPWAN SoC ASR6601.
+This document mainly introduces the Tremo Programmer Tool for developers to download files into the Flash of LPWAN SoC ASR6601.

 **Included Chip Models**